emad-elsaid/emad-elsaid.github.io/_posts/2020-09-15-on-modern-web-applications-stability.md

 With every package in this tree we depend on the code inside this package and the team that maintains it.
-A freshly generated rails project depends on 74 packages for ruby and Yarn list that lists JavaScript dependencies lists 3102 lines, that's 3176 packages with teams maintaining them and bugs and new versions all the time.
+A freshly generated rails project depends on 74 packages for ruby and `Yarn list` that lists JavaScript dependencies output 3102 lines, that's 3176 packages with teams maintaining them and bugs and new versions all the time.